37chandler/aam-fake-data-analysis/README.md

 Build the model that you think makes the most sense and interpret it.
 Build a new, well-formatted RMD file with your analysis and results.
 Knit this to HTML and, as usual, submit both your RMD and your HTML.

-Once again, to keep things a bit snappier, your first draft needs to be turned in within one week.
-We're getting the assignment on March 1, so please commit and push your assignment by March 8.